 Cruising Halong Bay is the perfect way to relax after spending time in Hanoi, Vietnam’s frenetic capital city.
-Find out what it’s like to take a two-day cruise on the Emeraude, Halong Bay’s only luxury paddle steamer.
+Find out what it’s like to take a two-day cruise on the Emeraude – Halong Bay’s only luxury paddle steamer.

 Let’s face it, it takes a lot of energy to navigate Vietnam’s capital city, much less make videos and do all the other work that happens behind the scenes at 2foodtrippers.
-So, we decided to go to take a break from foodtripping to cruise Halong Bay for two days.
+So, we decided to go to take a break from food travel to cruise Halong Bay for two days.

 A UNESCO site since 1994, Halong Bay is far from a hidden gem.
 Dozens of junk boats tour the bay at any given time, creating a traffic jam and detracting from the natural beauty of the bay with its seemingly endless karst formations.
-That’s why we chose the luxury Emeraude Classic Cruises for our Halong Bay excursion.
+That’s why we chose the luxurious Emeraude Classic Cruises for our Halong Bay excursion.

 Cruising Halong Bay on the Emeraude

-With two days, we were able to chill for solid blocks of time and also do some fun activities like visit the Sung Sot Grotto (also known as the Surprise Cave), eat French pancakes from the crepe station, learn how to make Vietnamese spring rolls and watch the movie Indochine.
+With two days, we were able to chill for solid blocks of time and also do some fun activities like visiting the Sung Sot Grotto (also known as the Surprise Cave), eat French pancakes from the crepe station, learn how to make Vietnamese spring rolls and watch the movie Indochine.